Best prediction under a nested error model with log transformation: Bootstrap estimation of the uncertainty

 \section{Bootstrap estimation of the uncertainty}

 Resampling methods are very popular among practitioners due to their conceptual simplicity, which also makes them less prone to coding errors.
-Under the setup of this paper, the naive bootstrap procedure for finite populations proposed by González-Manteiga et al. (2008) can be applied for the estimation of the MSE of either an individual predictor $\hat w_{di}^E$ or for the predicted area mean $\hat\tau_d^E$.
+Under the setup of this paper, the naive bootstrap procedure for finite populations proposed by Gonz\'alez-Manteiga et al. (2008) can be applied for the estimation of the MSE of either an individual predictor $\hat w_{di}^E$ or for the predicted area mean $\hat\tau_d^E$.
 It can also be applied to estimate the MCPE of two individual predictors $\hat w_{di}^E$ and $\hat w_{dj}^E$, with $j\neq i$.
-Here we describe only the steps of the bootstrap procedure for estimation of the MSE of $\hat\tau_d^E$, because for the other cases is analogous. \begin{itemize} \item[1)] With the available data $(\by_s,\bX_s)$ coming from the sample $s$, calculate the ML estimators of the model parameters $\hat\bbeta$ and $\hat\btheta=(\hat\sigma_u^2,\hat\sigma_e^2)'$. \item[2)] Generate bootstrap random effects $u_d^*\stackrel{iid}\sim \cN(0,\hat\sigma_u^2)$, $d=1,\ldots,D$. \item[3)] Generate bootstrap errors $e_{di}^*\stackrel{iid}\sim \cN(0,\hat\sigma_e^2)$, $i=1,\ldots, N_d$, $d=1,\ldots, D$. \item[4)] Generate a bootstrap population of response variables from the fitted model
+Here we describe only the steps of the bootstrap procedure for estimation of the MSE of $\hat\tau_d^E$, because for the other cases is analogous.